 - 3. The tenant currently has a pending RAFT application and a referral has been made for the Tenancy Preservation Program (TPP) who has agreed to help the tenant with her RAFT application.
-The tenant shall cooperate with TPP efforts to assist her and the parties shall cooperate with the requirements of the RAFT program. - Even if the anticipated RAFT grant is paid, there will be a balance outstanding thereafter. - 5.
-The tenant shall be responsible for paying her monthly rent in full and timely each month continuing in June 2023.
+The tenant shall cooperate with TPP efforts to assist her and the parties shall cooperate with the requirements of the RAFT program. - Even if the anticipated RAFT grant is paid, there will be a balance outstanding thereafter. - The tenant shall be responsible for paying her monthly rent in full and timely each month continuing in June 2023.
 If RAFT makes an award payment, the tenant shall pay \$100 extra per month (in addition to their rent) beginning with September 2023). - If RAFT does not make an award or if the tenant fails to make any payment described above, the landlord may mark up anew motion for judgment to enter.

-aand day of May, 2023.
-So entered this Robert Fields, Associate Justice that decision as well as obtain RAFT at an earlier date may stem from the
+So entered this day of day of , 2023, Robert Fields, Associate Justice that decision as well as obtain RAFT at an earlier date may stem from the